0xPolygonID/docs/docs/wallet/login-with-privado.md

 ## How Basic Authentication Works

-The Login with Privado ID flow authenticates users by verifying control over their DID.
+The Login with Privado ID flow establishes the user’s identity by validating DID ownership.
 Below is a high-level breakdown of how the flow works end-to-end:

 1. The user clicks “Login with Privado ID” on the app, which triggers a request to the backend(`/api/sign-in` endpoint) to generate a new authentication request for the user